Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 A supplier says they have a US partner.
 But it might just be one guy in his garage, or a fake website.
 I tell my clients to ask these specific questions to cut through the noise.

 Verify the relationship by asking both the supplier and the US partner specific questions.
 Ask for the partner's location and contact.
-Inquire about shared inventory systems, how they handle warranty claims, and ask for US-based customer references.
+Inquire about shared inventory systems.

 Industrial warehouse and logistics facility